-Setting the $\mathcal{E}i$ values to 1 in Eqn.
-8 yields the standard leastsquares estimation of e (also attainable from two-mode methods).
+Setting the \mathcal{E}i values to 1 in Eqn.
+8 yields the standard least-squares estimation of e.
 Non-uniform expressive feature weights in Eqn.
-8 can be used to compute effort values that do not necessarily correspond to a standard minimization of SSE (as will be demonstrated with human perceptual judgements of the actions).
+8 can be used to compute effort values that do not necessarily correspond to a standard minimization of SSE (as will be demonstrated).